What’s Next for Human Risk? We Asked Our CTO

 State-led activity has also ramped up significantly.
 Cyber warfare has become a recognised tool for economic and geopolitical disruption — a way for nations to influence or cause damage without physical conflict.
 The threat this poses is very different now.
 It’s strategic, well-funded, and often aimed at undermining national infrastructure or major businesses.

 At the same time, better technical controls have forced attackers to shift their tactics.
 It’s harder to break through firewalls and endpoint protections, so the focus has moved to human behaviour.
 Social engineering has become one of the easiest and most effective ways in.
-If an attacker can trick someone into handing over credentials or gather enough personal information to impersonate them they can bypass technical safeguards.
-Once they’re in, they look like a legitimate user, and it’s often only when they start doing something suspicious that they’re detected.
-That change in focus — from systems to people — is one of the most important evolutions we’ve seen.
+If an attacker can trick someone into handing over credentials or gather enough personal information to impersonate them, they can bypass technical safeguards.
+Once they’re in, they look like a legitimate user, and detection only occurs when suspicious activity begins.
+This shift from systems to people is one of the most significant evolutions we’ve seen.

 In light of these changes, how have organisations had to rethink their approach to cyber defence?